 Different lights will change the growth habits of microgreens.
 But in the end, the inexpensive LED shop lights work.
 So start with those, and when you decide you want to upgrade, we will have recommendations by then.

-Again, I will have a lot more on this topic in a future podcast.
-That's right; I have a podcast too.
-It's called the Microgreens Podcast, and you can subscribe to it on any of your favorite podcast platforms.
+Again, I will have much more on this topic in a future podcast.
+That’s right; I have a podcast too.
+It’s called the Microgreens Podcast, and you can subscribe to it on any of your favorite podcast platforms.

 Can Borage Microgreens Be Grown in a Sunny Window?

 The microgreens will grow leggy and tilt aggressively toward the window with indirect sunlight.

 You will have to rotate the tray 90 degrees every day.